MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-authentication-authorization/diagnostics-pages-windows-integrated-authentication.md

 - You can sign in to your target website, but you're prompted to sign in only after entering a username and password combination.
 - You can access your target website on the front-end server, but it fails when you initiate an action that requires the front-end server to call a back-end HTTP endpoint using the authenticated user's credentials.

-For the purposes of this article, use the following layout:
+For the purposes of this article, consider the following layout:

 - *Client 1* is the domain-joined workstation or laptop from which the hypothetical user will initiate all connection attempts.